logo

 How does the Clear Spring Highlander 7 Fixed Indexed Annuity policy work?

 Any annuitant (maximum age at the time of policy issue: 80) can purchase the Clear Spring Highlander 7 Fixed Indexed Annuity with a minimum initial purchase amount of $5,000, and in return, they will earn market index returns (calculated through a formula that we will discuss shortly), credited as per the chosen crediting period.
-Apart from the regular crediting period, there are various events that may trigger earnings credit: On free withdrawals, for a long-term care event or terminal illness or injury event, or when a death benefit is payable.
+Apart from the regular crediting period, various events may trigger earnings credit, including free withdrawals, long-term care events, terminal illness or injury events, or when a death benefit is payable.

-The Clear Spring Highlander 7 Fixed Indexed Annuity allows the annuitant to choose from one or both of the two indexes (S&P 500 Index and S&P MARC 5% Excess Return Index) to determine their earnings crediting formula.
-The S&P 500 index has 2 crediting strategies, and the S&P MARC 5% Excess Return Index has one strategy.
-The plan also offers a fixed-rate guaranteed interest strategy to choose from, making a total of 4 strategy options.
+The Clear Spring Highlander 7 Fixed Indexed Annuity allows the annuitant to choose crediting strategies tied to three indexes (S&P 500 Index, S&P MARC 5% Excess Return Index, and S&P 500 Dynamic TCA Index) to determine their earnings crediting formula.
+The S&P 500 index has 2 crediting strategies, and the other two indexes have one strategy each.
+The plan also offers a fixed-rate guaranteed interest strategy to choose from, making a total of 5 strategy options.
 We will discuss each available index briefly:

 1. S&P 500 Index